Jump to a specific page - are you interested in:

-Obtaining a Contractor's License in the State of Arkansas
+Obtaining a Contractor's license in the state of Arkansas

-We’d like to begin by congratulating you on this exciting decision!
 If you’ve landed on this specific page, it’s likely that you’re ready to obtain your Arkansas contractor's license.
 Our courses can help you get there.
 Just like every other state in the U.S., there are requirements for licensed and unlicensed work in AR.
 For many projects, you’ll need a license before you can legally perform work on someone else’s property.

 At Contractor Training Center, we are here to prepare you for these requirements.
 We can help you navigate the rules in place within Arkansas.
 This can be a tedious process.
 However, we are here to make it as stress-free as possible.
 Let’s get started on the ins and outs of this process.